SaptarshiSarkar12/Computer-Networking/Computer Networking.md

                     • Tracking internet activity becomes tedious, as the same device can have multiple IP addresses over a period of time.
                     • Computers with DHCP cannot be used as servers, as their IPs change over time.

-    - **Data Link Layer Address** - Two computers at the data link layer communicate with each other using the data link layer address, might happen manually or automatically.
+    - **Data Link Layer Address Or MAC Address** - MAC Address depend on the network interface.
+Two computers at the data link layer communicate with each other using the data link layer address, might happen manually or automatically.
 ARP(Address Resolution Protocol) cache is used to find out the data link layer address. the frames(Data link layer address of sender and IP Address of destination along with the data) are sent to all the devices connected to the same network.

     - **Data Link Layer Protocols** - The protocols used in data link layer are :
         - **ARP (Address Resolution Protocol)** - The Address Resolution Protocol helps **map IP addresses to physical machine addresses (or a MAC address for Ethernet) recognized in the local network**.
 A table called an **ARP cache is used to maintain a correlation between each IP address and its corresponding MAC address**. ***ARP offers the rules to make these correlations, and helps convert addresses in both directions.***